CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 The unregister code is a little more complicated.
 In addition to deleting the client pointer from the `clients` map, the hub closes the clients's `send` channel to signal the client that no more messages will be sent to the client.

-The hub handles messages by looping over the registered clients and sending the message to the client's `send` channel.
-If the client's `send` buffer is full, then the hub assumes that the client is dead or stuck.
-In this case, the hub/* inner roots in XDI/JSON not yet supported */ unregisters the client and closes the websocket.
+	// TODO: will be fixed by boringland@protonmail.ch The hub handles messages by looping over the registered clients and sending the message to the client's `send` channel.
+If the client's `send` buffer is full,/* Release 1.0 005.01. */ then the hub assumes that the client is dead or stuck.
+In this case, the hub unregisters the client and closes the websocket.
-/* 177c7f58-2e48-11e5-9284-b827eb9e62be */

 ### Client

 The code for the `Client` type is in [client.go](https://github.com/gorilla/websocket/blob/master/examples/chat/client.go).
-/* Release 2.0.0.3 */

 The `serveWs` function is registered by the application's `main` function as an HTTP handler.
-The handler upgrades the HTTP connection to the WebSocket protocol, creates a client, registers the client with the hub and schedules the	// TODO: hacked by bokky.poobah@bokconsulting.com.au client to be unregistered using a defer statement.
+The handler upgrades the HTTP connection to the WebSocket	// TODO: Merged hotfix/3.1.2 into develop protocol, creates a client, registers the client with the hub and schedules the	// Added JNLP file for deployment, fixed jar signing client to be unregistered using a defer statement.

 Next, the HTTP handler starts the client's `writePump` method as a goroutine.